What is MongoDB?

 These indexes the text when stored in a collection. $text query operator is used to perform text searches on a collection.
 To find all documents containing “Politics issue.”

 Knowing the advantages of MongoDB lets you know the best use cases scenarios this should be used for.

 - Easy on Use: This easy to install and setup makes it outstanding from its other document-based NoSQL database.
 Plus, no more good coding background is required.
 You should know JSON to understand the tree structure of collection here.

 - No Complex Joins: MongoDB is based on BSON format – key-value pair, hence no complex joins here.

 - Many Supported Platform: MongoDB supports wide varieties of platforms: Windows, Ubuntu, Debian, Solaris, macOS.
 This makes it very popular among developers.

 - Agility: With quickly evolving needs of requirement, the flexible data model is needed to address all those.
-Fixed schema-based data model can’t address that all, schema-less data model MongoDB makes itself popular because of its ability to scale and its nature of highly dynamic in nature.
+A fixed schema-based data model can’t address that all, schema-less data model MongoDB makes itself popular because of its ability to scale and its highly dynamic nature.
 It’s exceptionally easy to add or change fields in MongoDB.

-- Faster Access to Data: Due to its nature of using the internal memory for the storage, it provides fast access to the data.
+- Faster Access to Data: Due to its nature of using the storage’s internal memory, it provides fast access to the data.

 - Horizontal Scaling: It relies on horizontal and not on vertical scaling like RDBMS.
-Because of which the expense gets reduced, as no CPU and memory needs to be added on the same server.
+The expense gets reduced, as no CPU and memory needs to be added on the same server.
 One can utilize more server with more processing requirements.
 This not only reduces cost expenses of CPU, memory addition but also reduces the maintenance cost.